eclipse-sw360/sw360.website/content/en/docs/Userguide/Dependency_network.md

 In this section, we will introduce the changes in GUI behaviors.
 We modified or added 5 sub-functions below:

 #### a.
 Add Releases button
+Modify the “Add Releases” button: This button will add a direct dependency (release) in the dependency graph of this project.

 {{< figure src="/sw360/img/sw360screenshots/dependency_network/Add_root_release_button.png" >}}

 #### b.
 Add Transitive Releases button
+A new icon button to add a dependency (release) to another dependency (release) in the dependency graph.
+Note that this dependency added is seen as the transitive dependency of this project.

 {{< figure src="/sw360/img/sw360screenshots/dependency_network/Add_transitive_releases_buttons.png" >}}

 #### c.
 Load Default Network button
+A new icon button to load the default dependency graph of a dependency (release) by importing the dependency information stored on the component page.
+Note that this button will load all dependencies (both direct and transitive ones) of the corresponding dependency (release).

 {{< figure src="/sw360/img/sw360screenshots/dependency_network/Load_default_network_from_releases.png" >}}

 #### d.
 Select Version combo box
+The combo box allows the user to modify the version of a dependency.

 {{< figure src="/sw360/img/sw360screenshots/dependency_network/Select_version_box.png" >}}

 #### e.
 Check Dependency Network button
+will compare and show the different dependency information which is not consistent with the default one stored on the component page by highlighting them.
+The inconsistency usually happens after users modified the dependency graph or imported an old project.

 {{< figure src="/sw360/img/sw360screenshots/dependency_network/Check_diff_button.png" >}}